 That is why MSPs are researching solutions like Workspace 365, to see if the new digital workspace is able to integrate both the old IT world, being the file server (which is still linked to applications) and remote applications (using either Citrix or RDP) and their new IT world, including Office 365, intranet, SaaS applications and more.

 Furthermore, their customers are looking to replace (parts) of their IT environment.
-This is dangerous for MSPs as the customer might move away to a different MSP who offers a lower cost solution.
+This is dangerous for MSPs and VARs as the customer might move away to a different MSP who offers a lower cost solution.
 That is why MSPs want to be able to offer both the current IT environment as the new IT environment in one adaptive workspace.

 Personalisation of the digital workspace